-A couple of years ago, I visited Mysore for a few days for work and it happened to be around the time of Dussehra.
-I was all set to leave a day before the festival began and visit my hometown, when something unexpected happened at the workplace and my client extended my stay by a few days more.
-Not very happy with canceling my flight, I prepared myself to get through the holiday period.
-Little did I knew then, that an accidental stay-over would end up becoming a memorable trip!
+A couple of years ago, I visited Mysore for work and it happened to be around the time of Navratri.
+I was all set to leave a day before the festival began looking forward to revel in Durga Puja celebrations in my city, when something unexpected happened at work and I had to extended my stay by a few days.
+Disappointed, I prepared myself to get through the holiday period, in an unknown city all by myself.
+Little did I know then, that an accidental stay-over would end up becoming a memorable trip!

 Having no friends or company in the city, I decided to make the most of my stay and experience the festival first hand.
-The celebrations start from the first day of Navratri and go on for nine days, transforming this otherwise serene city into a luminous and dazzling spectacle, with every corner illuminated with bright lights and festive decorations.
+The celebrations start from the first day of Navratri and go on for 9 days, transforming this otherwise serene city into a luminous and dazzling spectacle, with every corner illuminated with bright lights and festive decorations.

 A celebration ‘au royale’

-Finally Vijaydashmi arrived and I was excited to be able to witness the festivities of the final day of Dasara.
+Work was intermitted and I spent most of my time walking the streets of Mysore.
+Finally, Vijaydashmi arrived and I was excited to be able to witness the festivities of the final day of Dasara.
 The day started with a royal procession from the Mysore Palace.
-The procession is aptly called the Jambu Savari, and is led by 12 elephants, groomed and dressed in colorful garb and gold, followed by troupes of folk dancers, singers, musicians, and at least 40 tableaux depicting the history and legacy of Karnataka.
+The procession is aptly called the Jumboo Savari and is led by 12 elephants, groomed and dressed in colorful garb and gold, followed by troupes of folk dancers, singers, musicians, and at least 40 tableaux depicting the history and legacy of Karnataka.

 For a moment I felt like I was back in the days of kings and queens, witness to the regal march, as the town looked on.

-The procession started post noon and went on till sundown, until it reached the huge public grounds of Banni Mantap.
-This is where the entire festival culminated in a spectacular climax with the burning of a larger-than-life size effigy of Ravana.
+The procession started post noon and went on till sundown until it reached the huge public grounds of Banni Mantap.
+This is where the entire festival culminated in a spectacular climax with the burning of a larger-than-life-size effigy of Ravana.
 I had seen quite a few Ravana Dahan ceremonies in my life, but Mysore’s take on this mythological ritual was not just unique but grand beyond conceivable proportions.